 - Claimant arbitration award after a week-long evidentiary hearing in San Francisco on behalf of a public company suing former employees for embezzlement;

 - Respondent arbitration award after lengthy evidentiary hearing in Los Angeles on behalf of a private equity company and its principals sued for breach of promissory note and foreclosure on real and personal property;

 - Individual summary judgment and denial of class certification on behalf of international pharmaceutical company in putative CLRA/17200 class action;

 Greg received his law degree from the University of Southern California, where he served as Editor of the Law Review and was elected Order of the Coif.
 He received his undergraduate degree from the University of California at Los Angeles, graduating summa cum laude.
-Prior to founding DAE, he practiced law at the Century City office of Gibson, Dunn & Crutcher (1997-2002) and the Beverly Hills firm of Browne & Woods (2002-2004).
+Prior to founding DAE in 2004, he practiced law at the Century City office of Gibson, Dunn & Crutcher (1997-2002) and the Beverly Hills firm of Browne & Woods (2002-2004).
 He is the author of two novels, an avid surfer, and a performing musician.